-Entry criteria Progression criteria Completion criteria Learning goals Entry into training At entry into training, trainees will: Specialty foundation By the end of this phase, trainees will: Specialty consolidation By the end of this phase, trainees will: Transition to fellowship By the end of training, trainees will: 12.
-Foundations of clinical pharmacology Level 2 know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) Know 13.
-Clinical pharmacology by system Level 2 know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 14.
-Prescribing Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does)
+Entry criteria Progression criteria Completion criteria Entry into training Specialty foundation Specialty consolidation Transition to Fellowship Learning goals At entry into training, trainees will: By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: 12.
+Foundations of clinical pharmacology Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice Know 13.
+Clinical pharmacology by system Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice 14.
+Prescribing Level 3 knows the topics and concepts in this knowledge guide Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice